sparklingrobots/nano2017/second_draft/meta/Plot.md

 2. hero receives call to adventure

+Fi comes to Lo with a summoning from the Delvers--Fi shares her fear and bolsters Lo's courage.

 3. hero rejects call

 Lo runs from the scene of the crime.
 She tries to push it from her mind, assuming the Delvers will address it and calm everyone--but the ongoing silence from the Delvers drives her to extreme distress/anxiety.

+Io starts falling apart and things get bad in Lo's personal life.

 4. hero meets mentor. mentor gives hero courage to continue

-Fi comes to Lo with a summoning from the Delvers--Fi shares her fear and bolsters Lo's courage.
+Lo sings with the bird and somehow knows she has to go.

 #### ACT TWO -- Act Two belongs to the VILLAIN.
 Make sure the villain is front and center all the dang time.